1Amal/WebDevGitHubProjectTemplate/README.md

 src: Contains the source code for your web application.
-components: Reusable UI components.
+components: Reusable UI components. mainStyleSheet.css: Stylesheet for the application, it is served from the mainJavaScript.js.
-styles: Stylesheets for your application (e.g., CSS, SCSS).
-assets: Static assets like images, fonts, etc. index.js: The main entry point for your JavaScript application. index.html: The main HTML template for your application.
+assets: Static assets like images, fonts, etc. mainJavaScript.js: The main entry point for your JavaScript application. index.html: The main HTML template for your application.
-Additional folders can be added based on your project needs (e.g., utils, api).
-public: (Optional) This folder can be used for serving static assets directly by the development server. package.json: Manages project dependencies and scripts. webpack.config.js: Webpack configuration file for bundling JavaScript modules.
+Additional folders can be added based on your project needs (e.g., utils, api). package.json: Manages project dependencies and scripts. webpack.config.js: Webpack configuration file for bundling JavaScript modules.
 .eslintrc.js: ESLint configuration file for linting rules.